docker/docs/network/packet-filtering-firewalls.md

 ---
-title: Docker and iptables
+title: Packet filtering and firewalls
-description: The basics of how Docker works with iptables
+description: How Docker works with packet filtering, iptables, and firewalls
-keywords: network, iptables
+keywords: network, iptables, firewall
+redirect_from:
+  - /network/iptables/
 ---

 On Linux, Docker manipulates `iptables` rules to provide network isolation.